Guarana: Soft drinks

 Brazil, the third-largest consumer of soft drinks in the world, produces several soft drink brands from the seeds of guaraná.
 A fermented drink is also prepared from guaraná seeds, cassava and water.
 Paraguay is also a producer of guaraná soft drinks with several brands operating in its market.
 The word guaraná is widely used in Brazil, Peru and Paraguay as a reference to soft drinks containing guaraná extract.

-Pop culture references

-Guaraná is a key plot device in the Murdoch Mysteries episodes "Excitable Chap" and "From Murdoch to Eternity", in which inventor James Pendrick creates an energy drink from a particularly potent strain of guaraná, which is ultimately plowed under to make way for the Panama Canal.